DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/date-range-header-filter.md

 legacyId: 11814
 ---
 # Date Range Header Filter
-For columns containing date and time data, the dropdown displays a date range header filter.
+The header filter's drop-down box displays a date range editor for columns containing date and time data.

 ## Date Range Picker
-Click a filter button to invoke the filter dropdown, which contains a date picker and a set of date range periods.
+Click a filter button to invoke a filter drop-down box that contains a date picker and a set of date range periods.

 Click the drop-down button in the **From** text box to display a calendar.
 Select the first date in a required date range.
 You can also type the date in the text box.